 • Paul, George, Ringo, and the one that got away

 “Yesterday, everyone knew The Beatles.
 Today, only Jack remembers their songs.”
-So goes the tease for the new film, Yesterday.
-The movie-going public (or what’s left of it) disagrees with film critics who find Yesterday kind of meh.
+So goes the tease for the 2019 film, Yesterday.
+The movie-going public (or what was left of it) disagreed with film critics who find Yesterday kind of meh.
 The people rate it 90 on Rotten Tomatoes; the reviewers only 62.
-Put me in the “It’s good but not great” category.
+Put me somewhere in between, in the “It’s good but not great” category.

-Its release has me thinking of the times I was in the presence of former Fab Four folks.
+Its release had me thinking of the times I was in the presence of former Fab Four folks.

 Paul was promoting his foray into classical composition, The Liverpool Oratorio.
 It was a buffet-style media junket: TV crews, like mine from CNN, set up in suites down the length of a hotel corridor.
 Paul came down the line, sitting in for interviews lasting about twenty minutes each.
 Just time to talk about the classical CD, not much time for anything about, y’know, the band he was in before Wings.

 I had brought a camera and I asked the publicist, Joe Dera, if it would be okay to ask Paul for a photo of him and me.
 He said put it away; he’d hired a professional photographer for just that purpose.
 The photog took my email address and promised to send a shot.
 Weeks went by but no photo came.
 One night I ran into him at a music industry event and asked, “Where’s my McCartney-and-me photo?”
 He said, sort of sheepishly, that he had submitted the contact sheet of all the pictures he’d taken that day of Paul and his interviewers and, after looking closely, the musician ordered them never to be released.
 He said he looked too old in them!